anusha-murali/anusha-murali.github.io/hashing.md

 P[c(i) \geq j] \leq \left(\frac{enk}{jm}\right)^j
 $$

-This is with modernist WORKING with TOC hmin = 1 and hmax = 2!!!

 # Fingerprinting by Modular Arithmetic

 **Problem**: We want to find a paterrn string $P$ in a long document $D$.
 How can we do it quickly and efficiently?